ash982/VulnCode/C/null_pointer_dereference/readme.md

 // Re-run Step 1 — annotated functions are automatically excluded from sources
 // and null-safe functions are automatically excluded from $OUTER in Rule 4
+// If $OUTER is a function known to be null-safe — meaning it handles a NULL argument gracefully (checks internally, doesn't dereference, etc.) — then passing $INNER()'s potentially-NULL result into it is not actually a bug.
+The crash only happens if $OUTER blindly dereferences the pointer.
 ```